bashrc2/LKMPG/5.2.5/LKMPG-5.2.5.rst

          2. | Using X
             | ::: {#text-1-8-0-2 .outline-text-5} It is highly
-              recommended that you type in, compile and load all the examples this guide discusses.
+              recommended that you extract, compile and load all the examples this guide discusses.
 It's also highly recommended you do this from a console.
 You should not be working on this stuff in X.